How to Prepare for Mediation: Divorce Mediation Checklist

 - Mediator's experience

 - Experience mediating the specific issues that will be dealt with in your divorce

 Divorce Mediation Checklist: List Your Concerns

 Make a list of all of your concerns.
-You may not address them in your first appointment but it's important to start writing them down.
+You may not address them in your first appointment, but it's important to start writing them down.
 To keep yourself organized, try to cluster your concerns about a specific topic.
-For example, make a list of all of the concerns you have that are about your shared parenting agreement separately from concerns you have about dividing retirement accounts.
+For example, make a list of all the concerns you have about your shared parenting agreement separately from concerns you have about dividing retirement accounts.
 To get you thinking, here are some topics to consider: